Guidance updated August 2024

 Studies on physician associates in primary care in England and physician associates working in primary care and other NHS services in Scotland show physician associates to be safe, effective and liked by patients.
 They are named as one of the 12 healthcare professionals (HCP) able to be recruited under the Additional Roles Reimbursement Scheme (ARRS), which is part of the Primary Care Network Designated Enhanced Service.

-Read guidance from the British Medical Association (section 7) on roles included in ARRS.
+Read information from NHS England and NHS Improvement (section 7) on roles included in ARRS.

 Qualifications and registration